jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/11-indonesia.md

-+++
+---
-title= "Sunda (Western Java)"
+title: "Sunda (Western Java)"
-heading = "Chapter 11"
+heading: "Chapter 11"
+date: 2022-01-18
-description= "The kingdom of Sunda (Sinto) has a harbor with a depth of 60 feet." author= "Chau Ju Kua" image= "/flags/id.png" linkb= "/research/chau-ju-kua/chun-fan-chi/09-malaysia" linkbtext= "Malaysia" linkf= "/research/chau-ju-kua/chun-fan-chi/13-sri-lanka" linkftext= "Sri Lanka" date = "2022-01-25"
+description: "The kingdom of Sunda (Sinto) has a harbor with a depth of 60 feet"
-+++
+image: "/flags/id.png"
+author: "Chau Ju Kua"
+---

 Activity | Method